cheese1/medusawiki/Switching-your-Synology's-Medusa-to-the-new-repository.md

 =

-Thats all, you are now running on the new Repository. :)
+That's all, you are now running on the new Repository. :)

 In some cases you can get a cache warning after restoring the backup.
 You can ignore those.